 China still has a long road to travel before it gains the reputation and respect of its foreign competitors.
 Many of the country’s current vintages are blends of Chinese grapes and imported bulk wines from Chile and Australia.
 China’s wine industry also lacks any formal system of control of origin like those in Italy and France.
 China has become the hot spot for counterfeiting historic wine labels, such as Sassicaia, Chateau Mouton Rothschild and Penfolds Grange, which slows down its climb to credibility overseas.

 Chinese wine imports in the first seven months of this year were up 88.8 percent over the same period last year.
 Even though domestic wine production represents only one percent of China’s alcoholic drinks market, with 359,000 hectares and 3.34 million hectoliters in volume, China is currently the 6th largest wine producer in the world.
-The International Herald Tribune reported in an article last month that shares of Fen Wine and Changyu Pioneer, China’s largest wine producer, have doubled in value this year.
-The time may soon come when Chinese wine is as well-regarded as its premier Tsingdao beer.
 Wine, which used to be regarded as strictly a luxury good, is becoming increasingly popular as people’s incomes and living standards improve.
-This blog has six Chinese language blogs on its blogroll.
+This wine blog has six Chinese language blogs on its blogroll.

 I have had social conversations with American wine distributors about their importing Chinese wines into the United States, both for retail and for sale at Chinese restaurants.
 They look at me as though I have two heads.